bdelacretaz/bertrands-blog-2023/src/posts/2011/2011-12-06-stefanos-mazzocchis-busy-list-pattern.md

 slug: stefanos-mazzocchis-busy-list-pattern
 ---

+_Update: I'm re-reading this in April 2023, twelve years later, and it's impressive how well this also applies to our modern chat-based communications channels.
+The Basic Principles never change, really_.

 Since being part of a larger company, I'm hearing people saying _"we need a new mailing list for that"_ way too often.

 People are afraid of busy mailing lists sometimes, but in terms of fostering open collaboration and communities a busy list is excellent.